odiffey/MusicSite/README.md

 1. Next we'll want to tell the machine about the folder we want to share.

-   `"C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" sharedfolder add default --name "d/Projects/MusareNode" --hostpath "D:\Projects\MusareNode" --automount`
+   `"C:\Program Files\Oracle\VirtualBox\VBoxManage.exe" sharedfolder add default --name "d/Projects/MusicSite" --hostpath "D:\Projects\MusicSite" --automount`

 1. Now start the machine back up and ssh into it